Can a Pulmonary Function Test Detect Lung Cancer?

 What Do Pulmonary Function Test Results Mean?

 The results of your pulmonary function test can help your doctor determine if you have lung cancer or other lung diseases.
 Abnormal results for these tests vary from patient to patient based on different factors, such as age and gender.
-Your doctor will compare the results you get to average results for people who are similar to you in age and other factors.
-Overall, results that are less than 80 percent of this value are considered abnormal.
+Your doctor will compare your results to average results for people who are similar to you in age and other factors.
+Overall, results that are less than 80% of this value are considered abnormal.
 Your doctor may have you undergo additional tests to diagnose lung cancer.
 If you already have lung cancer, you might have a pulmonary function test done to determine the best course of treatment for it.

 Contact Us Today